bevy-cheatbook/bevy-cheatbook/src/assets/assetserver.md

 If you want an [untyped handle][cb::handleuntyped], you can use `asset_server.load_untyped(…)` instead.

+Untyped loading is possible, because Bevy always detects the file type from the file extension anyway.

+### Loading Folders

 You can also load an entire folder of assets, regardless of how many files are inside, using `asset_server.load_folder(…)`.
-This gives you a `Vec<HandleUntyped>` with all the untyped handles.
+This gives you a `Vec<HandleUntyped>` with all the [untyped handles][cb::handleuntyped].

 ```rust,no_run,noplayground
 {{#include ../code/src/basics.rs:asset-folder}}
 ```

-Untyped loading is possible, because Bevy always detects the file type from the file extension anyway.
+Loading folders is not supported by all I/O backends.
+Notably, it does not work on WASM/Web.

 ## AssetPath and Labels